EB-KMMS/VER-GI/README.md

 <details>
   <summary>Puzzle 2: Guess the gland (Dingbat) </summary>
-    Well you have multicoloured birds which are typically found in tropical places, and if you take away one of the "R" letters and add a two-letter term for your passport or driving licence...
+    Well you have multicoloured birds which are typically found in tropical places, and if you take away one of the "R" letters and add a two-letter term for your passport or driving licence onto the end...
   <details>The word is 7 letters long.
   <summary>Length</summary></details>
 </details>

 <details>
   <summary>Puzzle 3: Examine the foregut (3D model) </summary>
     Once you've had a look at the 3D model, you'll notice various letters on different parts of each organ.
-If you follow the instructions in order "Tail of the pancreas" first, then  "Caudate lobe of the liver", then "Pylorus of stomach", and finally "Diaphragmatic surface of the spleen", you should get a word.
+Find the tail of the pancreas first, then the caudate lobe of the liver, then pylorus of stomach, and finally the diaphragmatic surface of the spleen.
+Put the letters you found at each of those together and you should get a word.
   <details>The word is 4 letters long.
   <summary>Length</summary></details>
 </details>

 <details>
   <summary>Puzzle 4: Which organ is this?
 (Riddle 1) </summary>
-    So a small organ which is pear-shaped sitting beneath a larger organ and relates to the storage and release of bile...
+    Which organ is small and pear-shaped sitting beneath a considerably larger organ and it has a function in storing and releasing bile?
       <details>The word is 11 letters long.
   <summary>Length</summary></details>
 </details>

 <details>
   <summary>Puzzle 5: Which organ is this?
 (Riddle 2) </summary>
-    So an organ that sits behind the stomach, with it's head sitting within a prominent bend of the small intestine (duodenum) and it has endocrine and exocrine roles...
+    Which organ sits behind the stomach with it's head sitting within a prominent bend of the small intestine (duodenum)?
+It has endocrine and exocrine functions...
   <details>The word is 8 letters long.
   <summary>Length</summary></details>
 </details>